-Musical and Pictorial Entertainment, illustrating his Ausical and Pictorial Enterteinment.
-Hustrating his Grand Tour of 5,000 miles in Canada and the United States, entitled TWO H URS IN AMERICA, with has SONGS and MELODIES, will one at St. James's Hall.
-Piccadilly, on Monday, Ju: e 4th.
+Musical and Pictorial Entertainment, illustrating his Grand Tour of 5,000 miles in Canada and the United States, entitled TWO H. URS IN AMERICA, with has SONGS and MELODIES, will one nat St. James's Hall.
+Piccadilly, on Monday, July 4th.
 Exhibitions daily at 3 and 8 o'clock.
-Ticket Office open from Tengal Property of the State of t till Five.
+Ticket Office open from Ten